alonitac/DevOpsMay22/tutorials/16_artifacts.md

 While changing `<nexus-host>` to the DNS/IP of your server.

 5. Put the `pip.conf` file either in your virtual env folder (`venv`).
 Alternatively (when installing packages outside a virtual env, e.g. in Jenkins agent), define a custom location by setting the following env var: `PIP_CONFIG_FILE=<path-to-pip-conf>`.
 Note that there are many [other methods](https://pip.pypa.io/en/stable/topics/configuration/#location).
+6. Try to install the [`insecure-package`](https://pypi.org/project/insecure-package/) pip package, this package contains built-in software vulnerability.
+Watch how Nexus recognizes the vulnerability.

 ## Repository Health Check